DiarmuidLeahy/NavWell-API/README.md

 ## Installing the NavWell API

-Once each of the above dependencies are installed, you're ready to download and install the NavWell API Open a command prompt window and run the following commands:
+Once each of the above dependencies are installed, you're ready to download and install the NavWell API.
+Open a command prompt window and run the following commands:

   1. `git clone https://github.com/DiarmuidLeahy/NavWell-API.git navwell/api`